Sage-Bionetworks/sage-monorepo/docs/figma-to-code.md

 Often times, it can be quite time-consuming to go from design concepts to code.
 With the Challenge Registry, we hope to alleviate this hurdle by utilizing TeleportHQ's Figma-to-code capability.
 [TeleportHQ] is an online collaborative platform meant for front-end development, in which a static website can either be built from scratch, or, in our case, from pre-defined components and frames created in Figma.

 ## Requirements

 * Figma account
-* TeleportHQ
+* TeleportHQ account

-> **Note**: Licenses are provided for both tools if you are a Sage employee.
-For Figma, log in with
+> **Note**: Licenses are provided for both tools at Sage upon request.
+For Figma, log in with your
-> your Sage email.
+> Sage Google account.
 For TeleportHQ, submit a [Jira ticket to Sage IT] to request team membership
 > (tag Jake Albrecht for approval).
 >
 > Otherwise, you are allowed up to 3 Figma files and 3 projects when using the basic (free) plans
 > in Figma and TeleportHQ, respectively.

 ## Getting started

 1. Download the [TeleportHQ plug-in] in Figma (this step is only needed once).

 2. Create components and frames in Figma as needed.
 If a component or frame uses any color and/or text styles, these will also be included in the export.
 Learn more about creating color and text styles [here].

 3. When ready, select a frame or component to include in the export.
 This is easiest to do from the Layers panel.
 The export can include multiple components and frames -- hold the `cmd` key on a Mac or `shift` key on a Windows to select your desired layers.